kekeimiku/PointerSearcher-X/readme.md

 https://github.com/korcankaraokcu/PINCE/issues/15

 If you want to incorporate PointerSearcher-X into your application, it's very easy.
 Its permissive MIT-style license won't burden you.
-See the [API reference](https://github.com/kekeimiku/PointerSearcher-X/blob/main/ffi/ptrsx.h) for details.
+See the [C API](https://github.com/kekeimiku/PointerSearcher-X/blob/main/ffi/ptrsx.h) for details.

 ## Disclaimer